 Skill level: Bit of effort

-This delicious coconut cake recipe is quick, easy and has a wonderfully light sponge and super-sweet frosting.
+Coconut cake is a quick, easy and wonderfully light dessert with a delicious sponge and super-sweet frosting.
 The coconut cream frosting really adds to the cakes texture and lightness.
 Just right for a special occasion, this impressive gateau is simply a classic sponge cake flavoured with coconut then layered and smothered in a creamy coconut frosting.
 The sponge cakes can be made a day in advance but it's best to assemble the cake on the day of serving.
 This cake takes around 55 mins to make and bake and will serve between 8-10 people, perfect if you've got a big crowd round for tea and cake.
+Ideal for any time of year, serve as a summery treat to remind you of a tropical beach with the coconut flavours, or take advantage of the perfect snow-white icing to create a festive-themed cake at Christmas time with a tropical twist!

 - 175g unsalted butter, softened